Climate-Invariant Machine Learning: Results

 \subsection{Global Performance after Training}

-In this section, we first compare the spatial characteristics of the ``brute force’’ and ``climate-invariant’’ NNs’ skill across climates of different temperatures to further establish the advantages of our ``climate-invariant’’ rescaling.
-These advantages are clearly visible in Fig~\ref{f_R2}, where the ``brute-force’’ models struggle to generalize to the warm Tropics for all simulations despite fitting the cold training set well (Fig~\ref{f_R2}a).
-We can trace these generalization errors to warm surface temperature conditions the NNs were not exposed to during training, visible when comparing Fig~\ref{f_R2}a with Fig~\ref{f_data}a.
-In contrast, the ``climate-invariant’’ models fit the warm climate almost as well as the cold climate they were trained in (Fig~\ref{f_R2}b)!
-Note that Fig~\ref{f_R2} focuses on the horizontal map of a single output, i.e., the total subgrid heating at 500hPa, but that the horizontal map of other outputs, such as the near-surface subgrid heating (see Fig~S5) all exhibit the same pattern of ``brute-force’’ models failing in the warm Tropics and the ``climate-invariant’’ models mostly correcting these generalization errors.
-Finally, the spatial distribution of the skill in the training set (e.g., middle column of Fig~S6) is reassuringly consistent with the skill map of highly tuned NNs trained in similar conditions \citep[e.g.,][]{mooers2021assessing}.
-This confirms that our ``brute-force’’ models are representative of state-of-the-art ML subgrid closures, and yet fail to generalize.
+In this section, we first compare the spatial characteristics of the brute force and climate-invariant NNs’ skill across climates of different temperatures to further establish the advantages of our climate-invariant transformation.
+These advantages are clearly visible in Fig~\ref{f_R2}, where the ``raw-data'' models struggle to generalize to the warm Tropics for all simulations despite fitting the cold training set well (Fig~\ref{f_R2}a).
+We can trace these generalization errors to warm temperature and moist atmospheric conditions the NNs were not exposed to during training, visible when comparing Fig~\ref{f_R2}a with Fig~\ref{f_data}a.
+In contrast, the climate-invariant models fit the warm climate almost as well as the cold climate they were trained in (Fig~\ref{f_R2}b).
+Note that Fig~\ref{f_R2} focuses on the horizontal map of a single output, i.e., the total subgrid heating at 500hPa, but that the horizontal map of other outputs, such as the near-surface subgrid heating (see Fig~S9) all exhibit the same pattern of ``raw-data'' models failing in the warm Tropics and the climate-invariant models mostly correcting these generalization errors.
+Finally, the spatial distribution of the skill in the training set (e.g., middle column of Fig~S8) is reassuringly consistent with the skill map of highly tuned NNs trained in similar conditions (e.g., \cite{mooers2021assessing}).
+This confirms that the ``raw-data'' models, representative of state-of-the-art ML subgrid closures, fail to generalize.
+This failure is confirmed in the latitude-pressure map of the subgrid heating at all vertical levels shown in Fig~S8 and discussed in SM D3.

-This failure is confirmed in the latitude-pressure map of the subgrid heating at all vertical levels shown in Fig~\ref{f_R2_lat_p}a.
-In contrast, Fig~\ref{f_R2_lat_p}b underlines how ``climate-invariant’’ NNs improve generalization throughout the atmosphere in the warm Tropics without deteriorating skill in the mid-latitudes and poles of the warm simulation.
-This consideration helped us choose our final input rescaling, as the $\boldsymbol{\tilde{T}_\mathrm{from\ NS}}$ temperature rescaling significantly deteriorated generalization in the mid-latitudes, while the $\boldsymbol{\tilde{T}_\mathrm{buoyancy}}$ rescaling helps generalization in the Tropics without overly compromising skills at other latitudes.
-There is a slight skill compromise at high latitudes, as can be seen by comparing the second rows of Fig~\ref{f_R2_lat_p}a and Fig~\ref{f_R2_lat_p}b, which is especially apparent in the SAM case and can be partially traced back to challenges in generalizing subgrid ice sedimentation \citep[not shown here, see][for details]{yuval2020stable}.